 Mass electronic messages

 Personal mass electronic messages are not allowed.
-If a staff or faculty member needs to send a mass e-mailing to the MICA community, the Office of Communications should be contacted at (410) 225 - 2300.
+If a staff or faculty member needs to send a mass e-mail to the MICA community, the Office of Communications should be contacted at (410) 225 - 2300.

 Privately owned Servers